quipucords/qpc/docs/source/man.rst

 ``--output-file=path``

   Required.
 Sets the path to a file location where the report data is saved.
-The file extension must be ``tar.gz``.
+The file extension must be ``.tar.gz``.

 Merging Scan Job Results
 ~~~~~~~~~~~~~~~~~~~~~~~~